-The Student Development Department desires to assist students in developing discipline, wise decision making, and Christian maturity as they grow in Christlikeness.
+The Student Development Department desires to assist students in developing discipline, wisdom, and Christian maturity as they grow in Christlikeness.
+This also helps us to maintain an atmosphere conducive to maximum academic and spiritual growth.
+Discipline is to help develop Christlike thinking, godly behavior, and mature Christian character by addressing choices which fall outside of the described limits.
+The goal of discipline is restoration of fellowship with God and others.
 We believe that the following areas summarize God's plan for the Student Development Department: responsibility, relationships, righteousness, and restoration.
+We further believe that discipline must not be interpreted or applied as a solitary act but must relate to discipleship.
+The two are indispensable.